ajpwalser/ajpwalser.github.io/_posts/2021-06-24-markdown-syntax-guide.md

 date: 2021-06-24
 ---

-An overview of Markdown syntax used to style text.
+Markdown is a plain text formatting syntax for writers.

 ## Headings